rstofi/arcane_suite/README.rst

 Documentation and testing
 -------------------------

-Documentation is mostly embedded in the code itself with a brief description of the libraries and pipelines included, hosted on GitHub wiki.
+Documentation is mostly embedded in the code itself, pluss an additional a brief description of the libraries and pipelines included, hosted on GitHub wiki.
 There is no plans to ste up an online documentation for the code yet.

 Testing of the code is sparse, since some components are data-driven and some are tested on large data sets.
 However, I try to add testing with time.